ArtofBugs/Nonograms/README.md

 ***************

-If you wanted to test other solvers or other puzzles in my repository, use the same bash command listed above but replace "BruteForce" with the name of the solver you want (don't include ".java") and replace "heart.non" with the path of the puzzle file.
+If you wanted to test the other two solvers or other puzzles in my repository, use the same sh command listed above, but replace "heart.non" with the path of the puzzle file and remove the `-a` option.
 Currently, the available solvers are brute force, backtracking, and row-column switching backtracking (called "RCBacktracking").
+To run backtracking and RCBacktracking together only, leave out the `-a`.

 ***************